mahykari/fm-assignments/README.md

   ```
   sudo apt install spin
   ```
-* NuSMV binaries can be downloaded from [this page].
+* NuSMV binaries can be downloaded from [this page][5].
 You can place these binaries in a directory included in your PATH.